Unity-Technologies/com.unity.multiplayer.docs/docs/community-contributions/dilmer-videos.md

 ---
 id: dilmer
-title: Dilmer Valecillos Netcode for GameObjects Tutorial Videos
+title: Dilmer Valecillos NGO Tutorial Videos
 ---

-This section aims to collate a series of Multiplayer Unity Networking tutorial videos that teach various concepts of the new Unity Official Multiplayer solution Netcode for GameObjects, all made by Dilmer Valecillos.
-Learn more about Dilmer Valecillos and his [Youtube channel](https://www.youtube.com/channel/UCHM37DnT_QGJT5Zyl4EmqcA) and don't forget to click the subscribe button.
+Dilmer Valecillos teaches various concepts about Netcode for GameObjects in the following video tutorials.
+Learn more about Dilmer Valecillos and his [Youtube channel](https://www.youtube.com/channel/UCHM37DnT_QGJT5Zyl4EmqcA), and don't forget to click the **Subscribe** button.

 :::important
 These tutorials use Unity v2021.1, and Netcode for GameObjects 1.0.0 prerelease.